 - To remove the membrane from the ribs: Turn the ribs over so the meaty side is facing down.
 Use a sharp knife to loosen the membrane from one end of the rib rack.
 Then, grip it with a paper towel and pull it off in one piece.

 - If you don’t have dry mustard on hand, you can substitute this ingredient for an equal amount of yellow mustard.

 - If you don’t have any bottled barbeque sauce on hand or can’t find any that you like, feel free to use ketchup, honey, or your favorite hot sauce in its place.

 - Add a teaspoon (or more) of cayenne pepper to the dry rub for a kick of heat.

-Storing: Cooked ribs can be stored in the fridge in an airtight container for up to five days.
+Storing: Cooked baby back ribs can be stored in the fridge in an airtight container for up to five days.

-Freezing: Slow cooker ribs can be frozen for up to three months when stored in an airtight container or freezer-safe bag with as much air removed as possible.
+Freezing: Ribs can be frozen for up to three months when stored in an airtight container or freezer-safe bag with as much air removed as possible.

 Reheating: If you have leftovers, reheat ribs in a 350˚F oven until warmed through.
-This will help to crisp up the exterior while still keeping the meat moist and tender.
+This will help crisp up the exterior while keeping the meat moist and tender.

-If you don't have a slow cooker, you can cook these ribs in the oven.
+You can cook these ribs in the oven if you don't have a slow cooker.
 Follow the recipe through step three, then preheat your oven to 325 degrees F. Place the ribs in a single layer on a baking sheet lined with aluminum foil and bake for 45 minutes to one hour or until cooked through and tender.
 Then, follow the steps for broiling.

 Generally, the meat will produce enough liquid as it cooks.
-However, if you find that the ribs are drying out, you can add a cup or two of water, chicken broth, or apple cider vinegar to the slow cooker.
+However, if the ribs are drying out, add a cup or two of water, chicken broth, or apple cider vinegar to the slow cooker.